Spend your fall, winter, or spring in Colombia: Is Colombia a good snowbird location?

 Colombia is a country located in South America.
 It shares borders with the Caribbean Sea in the north, Panama in the northwest, Ecuador and Peru in the south, Venezuela in the east, Brazil in the southwest, and the Pacific Ocean at the west.
 It is the fourth largest country in South America with an area of 440,831 square miles.
 It is also the third-largest coffee beans producer.
 Its capital city is the District of Bogota.

 Although Colombia's past is marred with conflict, drugs, and violence, all that had changed over the years.
 Snowbirds that decide to head out to Colombia can expect a culturally rich experience, beautiful beaches, wildlife, and other interesting attractions.

-Colombia us ethnically & linguistically diverse.
-Amerindian civilization, forced labor from Africa, Spanish settlement, immigration from Europe, and the greater Middle East have contributed as strong influences in the country's rich multicultural heritage.
+Colombia is ethnically & linguistically diverse.
+Amerindian civilization, forced labor from Africa, Spanish settlement, immigration from Europe, and the greater Middle East have contributed as strong influences to the country's rich multicultural heritage.
 The official language is Spanish.
 There are also 68 other indigenous languages.